George Nicholls (commissioner): Maritime career

-Nottinghamshire Reformer
+Nottinghamshire reformer

 After living at Highgate for about a year Nicholls went, in April 1816, to Farndon, Nottinghamshire and then moved to Southwell, Nottinghamshire, early in 1819.
 He took an interest in parochial and public affairs, schools and in agricultural concerns.
 He found himself in a context where reforming ideas were up in the air; and eventually became a significant rival to John Thomas Becher of Southwell.

 At Farndon Nicholls started the first savings bank; and looked into the poor laws and their administration.
 At Southwell he took an active part as overseer, waywarden, and churchwarden.
 In 1821 he took on the office of overseer of the poor in Southwell parish; and in two years brought down the cost.
 The principles adopted had a year or two previously been tried, independently, by Robert Lowe, the rector, in the parish of Bingham, Nottinghamshire, who subsequently became one of Nicholls's close friends; they had been advocated by Nicholls himself in the series of eight "Letters by an Overseer" written by him in 1821 to the Nottingham Journal, and then reprinted as a pamphlet.

 Nicholls's main idea was to abolish outdoor relief, and to rely on the 'workhouse test'.
 At Southwell, too, he instituted a workhouse school, to which children of labourers with large families and applying for relief were admitted and kept during the day, returning to their parents at night.

 Canal company operator

 Early in 1823, Nicholls was consulted by George Barrow about the Gloucester and Berkeley Canal, at that time incomplete and lacking funds.
-Nicholls was familia with the project from 1811; and now there was a chance of support from the Exchequer Bill Loan Commission.
+Nicholls was familiar with the project from 1811; and now there was a chance of support from the Exchequer Bill Loan Commission.
 He moved to Gloucester, and for three years practically controlled the concern, with powers delegated from Thomas Telford and the other commissioners.

 During this period Nicholls engaged in other enterprises, acting mostly with Telford, who became a friend.
 Among their joint schemes was the plan of the English and Bristol Channels Ship Canal, in favour of which in December 1824 he and Telford reported.
 The reports were adopted, and an act of parliament obtained.
 The Panic of 1825, however, hindered the raising of funds; and the advent of railways killed the project.

 At this period Nicholls was asked by Alexander Baring to go out and report on the feasibility of a Panama Ship Canal, but declined on account of the climate.
 In the autumn of 1825 he was called on to report on a scheme for making a harbour at Lowestoft, with a ship canal to Norwich.